Google Drive file ownership: your first stop to Drive security

-Google Drive file ownership is the door you can’t leave unattended when most of your organisation’s collaboration happens in Drive.
+Google Drive file ownership is the door you can’t leave unattended when most of your organization’s collaboration happens in Drive.

 How important is Google Drive File Ownership?

 Ever dealt with a Drive file recovery puzzle where you had to painfully patch the pieces together to find an important file?

 Experienced an orphaned file situation or a permanent deletion of an important file that couldn’t be altered?

 If your answer is Yes, then you understand the frustration that comes with it (especially with sensitive files) — If your answer is No, then I wish you never have to, and advise you to keep on reading.

 When assessing basic security goals like Data Loss Prevention (DLP) and information security, how well you handle Google Drive file ownership and sharing at your organization can mean the world.